printpagestopdf/api-for-cb-app/README.md

 # API Extension to support CB App (App for CommonsBooking)

-[CB App](https://printpagestopdf.github.io/cb_app/) is a muliplattform App written in Flutter.
-It is working as an alternative Frontend for a CommonsBooking website.
-CB App is a stand-alone development independent of [CommonsBooking](https://commonsbooking.org/), but requires a [CommonsBooking](https://wordpress.org/plugins/commonsbooking/) installation as a prerequisite
+[CB App](https://printpagestopdf.github.io/cb_app/en/) is a muliplattform App written in Flutter.
+It is working as an alternative Frontend for a [CommonsBooking](https://commonsbooking.org/) website.
+If you want to know more about the App visit the [Website](https://printpagestopdf.github.io/cb_app/en/) or the [GitHub page](https://github.com/printpagestopdf/cb_app).

+[CB App](https://printpagestopdf.github.io/cb_app/en/) is a stand-alone development independent of [CommonsBooking](https://commonsbooking.org/), but requires a [CommonsBooking](https://wordpress.org/plugins/commonsbooking/) installation as a prerequisite

 This plugin extends the functionality of the CommonsBooking API.
-With this plugin it is possible to log in as a user and make bookings from CB App.
-Without this  plugin the CB App has only read-only access to the CommonsBooking site (and only if the site has enabled the CommonsAPI ).
+If it is installed on the website, it is possible to log in and make bookings via the CB App.

+Without this  plugin installed the CB App has only read-only access to the CommonsBooking site (and only if the site has enabled the CommonsAPI ).

 Additionally this plugin supplies: